uri-library-data-services/iassist-preview/content/blog/ich-bin-ein-iassister.md

 Finally sessions in the RDM track dedicated themselves to the subject of data curation and long-term preservation.

-The track \"Data Developers and Tools\" presented a technical point of view with offerings from those working in application development -- seasoning their work with a good dash of metadata.
+The track "Data Developers and Tools" presented a technical point of view with offerings from those working in application development -- seasoning their work with a good dash of metadata.
 Questions were asked and solutions presented on the topics of interoperability,